-I have a few houseplants in my home and I cherish them ALL.
-I truly believe every home should have at least one houseplant.
+I have a few houseplants in my home and I cherish them ALL but there’s nothing like indoor azalea trees.
+I truly believe every home should have at least one colorful houseplant.

 If you currently don’t have any indoor plants in your house or apartment, take a visit to your local garden center and check out their selection.
 I bet you won’t be able to resist taking at least one of them home.